Skip to main content

 Winter Activities

 There are so many ways to get outside and enjoy the magic of winter off of your skis or board.
-Explore nighttime in the mountains in the Enchanted Forest, take a peaceful snowshoeing tour, or relax your mind and body at Solace Spa and Recovery Lounge.
-If you’re looking for something more active, explore the many miles of Nordic skiing at the Big Sky Nordic Center, and take a lesson if it’s a new sport to you!
+Explore nighttime in the mountains in the Enchanted Forest or relax your mind and body at Solace Spa.
+If you’re looking for something more active, take a snowshoeing tour or explore the miles of cross-country skiing at the Big Sky Nordic Center.
 No matter your preference, your rest days and evenings off-mountain will be great experiences on their own.

 Events